Vehicle registrations expire on the exact date listed, not at the end of the month.

 If you have received a renewal notice for a vehicle you no longer own, please surrender the plates as outlined in Plate Surrender.
 If you do not have the plates, disregard the notice.

 Smog checks are required each year in Nevada.
 You do not need a renewal notice to have a test completed.
 1996 and newer vehicles are equipped with onboard computers that continuously monitor performance:

 It's fast, easy, secure and best of all, no lines!
 You may renew a vehicle registration with either the access code from the renewal notice or the plate number and last 4 digits of the VIN.
 Have your Evidence of Insurance card and driver's license ready and go to online renewal.

-Tax Exemptions Online!!!
-You may now claim your tax exemption during an online renewal.
-This service is not yet available in Clark County, but can be used in all other Nevada counties.
+Tax Exemptions - You may appy your tax exemption during an online renewal.
+This service is not available in Clark County, but can be used in all other Nevada counties.
 It applies to all exemptions - veterans, disabled veterans, surviving spouses and the blind.
 Voucher Examples

 Contact your County Assessor to apply for an exemption for the first time.

-Registrations may be renewed online approximately 35 days before expiration and up to 18 months after expiration.
+Registrations may be renewed online up to 18 months after expiration.
 The expiration date will change if the renewal is more than 15 days late.
 The system will automatically calculate and add in any late fees.
 Registrations expire on the exact date listed, not at the end of the month.